 Named after the Paliwal Brahmins that were once the inhabitants of this area, Pali was chalked out of the erstwhile state of Jodhpur.
 It was formerly known as 'Pallika' or 'Palli' and was an important trade centre in the yester years.
 From centuries to centuries, Pali was ruled by numerous kings such as Guhilas of Mewar, Chauhan, Chalukya Kumarpal and Songara Chauhan.
 The town also played an important role in the struggle for freedom.

-The Parshuram Mahadev Temple, Chamunda Mata Temple, Somnath Temple, Naulakha, Hatudi Rata Mahabir Swami Temple, Surya Narayana Temple are some of the other revered Hindu shrines of Pali.
-For the art lovers, the city boasts the Bangur Museum exhibiting a wide collection of historical artefacts, old coins, erstwhile royal costumes, dresses, jewellery etc. Some of the other popular tourist attractions in Pali are the Lakhotia Garden, Nimbo Ka Nath, Jawai Dam and Pali National Park are the other popular tourist attractions of the city.
+For the art lovers, the city boasts the Bangur Museum exhibiting a wide collection of historical artifacts, old coins, erstwhile royal costumes, dresses, jewelry, etc. Some of the other popular tourist attractions in Pali are the Lakhotia Garden, Nimbo Ka Nath, Jawai Dam, and Pali National Park are the other popular tourist attractions of the city.

 Best Time to Visit Pali

-The climatic conditions of Pali district is quiet different from rest of the Western Rajasthan.
-Basically the summers are hot and temperature rises upto 46-47 degree centigrade at peak Time during the month of May-June.
+The climatic conditions of the Pali district are quite different from rest of the Western Rajasthan.
+Basically the summers are hot and the temperature rises upto 46-47 degrees centigrade at peak Time during the month of May-June.
 A large variation in temperature can be found in this region due to adjoining green and hilly areas.
-Winters are moderately cool during December-January lowering the mercury to 4-5 degree centigrade occasionally.
-Average rainfall of 300mm can be seen in the district during the months of July-October.
+Winters are moderately cool during December-January lowering the mercury to 4-5 degrees centigrade occasionally.
+The average rainfall of 300mm can be seen in the district during the months of July-October.